Amorymeltzer/mls/notes.md

 - Team stats (RF/RA), PCA plots?
 - Individual stats with predictions, goal AVG?
 Would need player pages...
 #### Archive system
-- Small links to other archived tables - next/previous seasons?
 - Should mainpage list seasons from oldest to newest, newest to oldest, or old to new within a year, or what?
 Maybe new line for each year?
 #### Revamp plan
 - Convert to python, R?